odan/odan.github.io/_posts/2024-03-20-aspnet-openapi-swagger-ui.md

 allowing for easy sharing, version control, and use in other tools or environments.

 By managing your API documentation through YAML files and a static Swagger UI, you have the flexibility to host your documentation on any server or platform that supports static content.

-This approach is not limited to your ASP.NET Core application's server; you can easily deploy the same set of documentation files (index.html and the YAML OpenAPI schema) on external servers, cloud storage services, or even on GitHub Pages
+This approach is not limited to your ASP.NET Core application's server; you can easily deploy the same set of documentation files (index.html and the YAML OpenAPI schema) on external servers, cloud storage services, or even on GitHub Pages.

-I know, this method does not aligns with the direction of ASP.NET Core, but it offers a practical and efficient solution to the challenges of API documentation in the evolving landscape of web development.
+**Note:** I know, this method does not aligns with the direction of ASP.NET Core team, but it offers a practical and efficient solution to the challenges of API documentation in the evolving landscape of web development.